bsouhaib/MLforecasting/README.md

 # License
-This package is free and open source software, licensed under GPL (>= 2).
+This code is free and open source software, licensed under GPL (>= 2).